inno-devops-labs/F23-intro-course-labs/lab9/GitHub_Actions_Quickstart.md

         - run: echo "🍏 This job's status is ${{ job.status }}."
     ```

-4. Staged the files  ` git add .` commited, then pushed  ` git commit -m "msg` , `git push --set-upstream origin lab9`
+4. Staged the files  ` git add .` commited, ` git commit -m "workflow" ` , then pushed `git push --set-upstream origin lab9`

-5. Then action became available in action tab in the repo
+5. Then action became available in action tab in the repo in the actions tab in the github.

-6. after pushing some changes the workflow run automatically without any errors:
+6. Finally did some changes and push them , the workflow run automatically without any errors:

      ![Alt text](images/1.png)